 Time for reconstruction

 The "golden fifties" are years when the foundations for the future are laid in West Germany – including KfW's.
 By the mid-1950s, the post-war years of destitution and hunger are now once and for all a thing of the past.
-In the second half of the decade the bank takes on new tasks involving the export financing, the financing of environmental protection and SMEs – which to this day remain a part of KfW's core business.
+In the second half of the decade, the bank takes on new tasks involving export financing, the financing of environmental protection and SMEs – which to this day remain a part of KfW's core business.

 Focusing on energy supply and housing construction